-A grantee must complete and submit a Work Plan and Budget document following award notification and prior to executing a grant contract with OHE.
-The Work Plan and Budget includes detailed information about dual-trainee population, related instruction, on-the-job training, and budget.
-Once the plan is approved, the grantee has the ability to make changes, but must consult with OHE prior to making changes to the Work Plan and Budget.
+A grantee must complete and submit a Work Plan and Budget document for each dual trainee following award notification and prior to executing a grant contract with OHE.
+The Work Plan and Budget includes detailed information about a dual trainee's related instruction, on-the-job training, and budget.
+Once the plan is approved, the grantee could make changes but must consult with OHE prior to making changes to the Work Plan and Budget.

-Budget Policies and Procedures
+Policies and Procedures